+A ring should fit snugly but not too tight or loose.
+How do you know if it fits properly?
 Women's rings that are overly big may slip off or twist around the finger, making them uncomfortable to wear and adore.
 A ring that is overly tight, on the other hand, will block the finger's blood flow.
 It can cause the skin to bulge, making the fingers appear fat and obstructing the view of the ring from the side.
 Even if you can wear it, it will most likely hurt your finger.

 How to measure your ring size

 - If you have a ring that fits just right, you can measure the diameter of the inside of the ring.

 - Place the ring on top of the ruler and measure the widest part of the ring from the inner edge to the inner edge.
 When measuring, round to the nearest whole millimetre.
 Compare the obtained number with our size chart to find out your ring size.

 Tip: If your ring is not circular, measure the shortest distance across.

 Cut a piece of paper long enough to wrap around your finger